 The standard amount of Full Value Protection is calculated by multiplying the estimated weight of your shipment by $6 per pound.
 For example, if the weight of your shipment is 6800lbs, the amount of your valuation would be 6800 multiplied by $6, totaling $40,800.
 Before we commence loading your shipment, you can always increase the amount of your valuation as well.

 IMPORTANT: You need to complete the High Value Inventory Form

 When you elect our Full Value Protection option, you’ll also need to record items that you include in your shipment that are valued at $100 or more, per pound, (such as artwork, jewelry, high-end furniture, designer clothes, antiques, collectibles, electronics, etc.) on the High Value Inventory Form.
 For example, a pair of earrings may be worth $800, but weigh less than a pound.
-If those earrings are included in your shipment, but you do not list them on your High Value Inventory Form and they are lost in transit, you would only receive $6 for the loss of those earrings.
+If those earrings are included in your shipment, but you do not list them on your High Value Inventory Form and they are lost in transit, you would not receive full replacement value for the earrings since they were not declared and weigh less than one pound.
 However, if they had been listed on the form, you could receive up to the replacement value of the earrings.